Lending Re-Imagined in 2021 with Alternative Credit Score Data and Automation

 How can financial leaders navigate safely and sustainably out of the crisis?
 Hint: by accelerating the much overdue digital transformations in the lending sector, especially those pertaining to loan origination automation and alternative data usage.

 How Alternative Lenders Are Taking over Traditional Players at the Lending Restart

 While traditional financial institutions were focused on implementing emergency “defense measures”, digital-first lenders such as Kabbage (previously backed by SoftBank and Credit Suisse, recently acquired by American Express in August 2020) re-focused on growth.
-Despite a brief period of operational challenges, the digital lender proactively helped SMB customers access government-backed loans and provided US-based small businesses with in working capital in 2020.
+Despite a brief period of operational challenges, the digital lender proactively helped SMB customers access government-backed loans and provided US-based small businesses with over $7 billion in working capital in 2020.
 Kabbage was also among the few non-bank companies who were approved to participate in the $349 billion Paycheck Protection Program (PPP) in the US.

 Along with an array of other digital players, Kabbage has managed to amass a large and loyal customer base by leveraging emerging technologies and customer data, acquired outside of the credit reporting agencies (CRAs).
 Such inherent agility has enabled digital-first players to resume lending faster and adapt their infrastructure to benefit from PPP loan schemes as well as other governmental grants.